JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 The Stateless Address Autoconfiguration is a method used in IPv6 network to enable devices to automatically configure their own IPv6 addresses without the need for a centralized server based on information provided by local routers and certain local parameters

+* Hosts use the RS and RA messages to learn the IPv6 prefix of the local link and then use it to automatically generate an IPv6 address

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # IPv6 Address Types